-Before wine became as popular as it is today, Napa Valley had two Co-Ops, one just south of St. Helena and one located in Calistoga.
-Vintners would sell their grapes to this Co-Op and take turns being the winemaker.
-Peter’s grandfather was the head winemaker at the Co-op during the 1950’s and 60’s.
-Today Shypoke farms 10 acres of grapes and focuses on producing 4 wines, Sangiovese, Charbono, Petite Sirah, and Cabernet Sauvignon and produces about 1000 cases each year).
+Before wine became as popular as it is today, Napa Valley had two winery cooperatives, one just south of St. Helena (now the site of Hall Winery) and one located north of St. Helena (site of Markham Vineyard and was referred to as the little co-op).
+Vintners would sell their grapes to these cooperatives and take turns being the winemaker.
+Peter’s grandfather was the head winemaker at one of these cooperatives during the 1950s and 1960s.

 Peter works with vineyard sites that often come with the intrigue of history – whether it is the age of the vines themselves or the heritage of the personalities that farm the sites.
 He makes wines from grapes growing in the northern part of the Napa Valley (Calistoga) and outside of the county – including in Mendocino County (to the north of the Napa Valley).

-All wines we initially tried with Peter were from the 2005 vintage.
+All wines we initially tried with Peter at his home in Calistoga were from the 2005 vintage.
 The 2005 Shypoke Vineyards Sangiovese is 100% varietal.
-This is a pleasing light summer wine featuring raspberry and strawberry flavors with just a touch of vanilla on the finish.
-Shypoke is most known for the rather obscure variety, Charbono.
-There are approximately 50-60 acres of this French variety planted in the world and at least 30 of these acres are planted in the northern Napa Valley near Calistoga.
-Based on these numbers, Shypoke has approximately 13% of the world’s planted Charbono.
+This is a pleasing lighter wine featuring raspberry and strawberry flavors with just a touch of vanilla on the finish.
+Good for drinking around the pool on a warm summer day.

 It is a somewhat difficult variety to grow as bud break comes very early in the season, typically before the frost season is over.
-This grape really thrives in the Calistoga area as during the summer there are easily 30-40 degree swings in temperature between day and night.
-We’ve had a number of Charbonos in the area and theirs is one of the nicest.
+This grape really thrives in the Calistoga area as during the summer thriving in the 30-40 degree swings in temperature between day and night.
+We’ve had a number of Charbono wines produced from the Napa Valley; theirs is one of the nicest.
 This variety produces wines that are very low in acid as well as in alcohol.
 However, contrary to belief these factors do not diminish the fruit flavors whatsoever.
 Their version is a very full bodied wine with a nice mouth feel and some spiciness that will pair very well with food.